Sally-Cardinale/bamazon/README.md

 ![bamazon_Purchase](/images/bamazon_Purchase.png)

-The purchases function allows the customer to:
+The purchases function allows the customer to select the:
-- Select and item by the item ID number, and
+- Item by ID number, and
-- Select the quantity he/she would like to purchase.
+- Quantity he/she would like to purchase.

 If the item is in stock they customer will be notified that the purchase was succesful and when the item will be shipped.

 <h3>Out of Stock</h3>